srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 Kenneth's article describes how to set up those ways using the portal, in this article, I explain how to deploy those settings but also how to maintain those settings in an automated way.

 {{< notice "info" >}}
-In this blog I made the assumption that you have two assigned compliance policies per operating system (Windows 10, Windows 11, Android).
+This blog moving point is that you have two assigned compliance policies per operating system (Windows 10, Windows 11, Android).
 Those two policies per OS handles compliance handles the checks for OS build numbers.
+The build numbers are already filled in.
 Of course, you can have more other compliance policies per operating system.
 {{< /notice >}}